 Indiana Dunes National Park or State Park

 Indiana Dunes is located at the southern edge of Lake Michigan.
 This large area comprises both the Indiana Dunes National Park and Indiana Dunes State Park, which means two choices for camping.
+The state park campground has direct access to the beach.

 The national park has 66 reservable campsites spread over two loops.
-All sites are non-electric and only 53 allow RVs.
+All sites are non-electric, and only 53 allow RVs.
 Reservations can be made six months in advance.

 The state park at Indiana Dunes has 147 reservable campsites, 134 of which are electric.
 The state park also has a six-month reservation window.